jbein/check_hydra/README.md

 # check_hydra

-With this plugin for Icinga2, you can monitor your Ai Hydra 26HD.
+Monitor your Ai Hydra 26HD with Icinga2.

 ## Usage